jerdog/devex-and-devops-success-revealHugo/content/_index.md

 # DevEx is...

->### "ruthlessly eliminating barriers (and blockers) that keep your developers from being successful"
+>### "ruthlessly eliminating barriers (and blockers) that keep your practitioners from being successful"

 {{% note %}}
-I'll leave you with this that, that DevEx is ruthlessly eliminating barriers (and blockers) that keep your developers from being successful.
+I'll leave you with this that, that DevEx is ruthlessly eliminating barriers (and blockers) that keep your practitioners from being successful.
 {{% /note %}}

 ---